zygotecnologia/guides/style/rails/README.md

 ### Never use `default_scope`

 Never, under any circunstance, define an `default_scope` inside an model, as it makes debugging much harder.
-But if you stumble upon a model that already has an `default_scope` defined, do not remove it, as it will much probably break a lot of code
+But if you stumble upon a model that already has an `default_scope` defined, do not remove it, as it will much probably break a lot of code.

 ```ruby
 # bad - if it's you the one who's adding it